mathuranika/WealthRadar/README.md

 3. **Configure environment variables** by creating and editing `.env`.
 4. **Run the backend and frontend servers.**
 5. **Access the dashboard** at [http://localhost:4200](http://localhost:4200).

----

-## Screenshots

-_Add screenshots of the dashboard, portfolio upload, alerts, and chat here if desired._

----

-## Demo Video

-[Link to demo video will go here]